TrustTheVote-Project/VersaClient/README.md

 The [Angular CLI](https://github.com/angular/angular-cli) includes several important tools used to develop the VersaClient.

-### Development server
+### Run the Angular development server

-Run `ng serve` for a dev server.
+Run `ng serve` to start a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding and generating components